-Stock futures trade mixed ahead of August jobs report
+Dow futures trade higher ahead of August jobs report

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy trading, U.S. benchmark crude gave up 24 cents to $41,14 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, U.S. benchmark crude was gaining 21 cents to $41,14 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 14 cents to $41.37 on Thursday.
-Brent crude, the international standard, declined 20 cents to $43.87 per barrel.
+Brent crude, the international standard, added 17 cents to $44.24 per barrel.

 The Associated Press contributed to this article.